CCPBioSim/mm-gbsa-workshop/README.md

 of a molecular dynamics simulation of a protein-ligand complex to estimate the ligand binding free energy.
 The approach here uses *OpenMM* with a little help from *ParmEd*.

-The example here uses data from a simulation performed using *OpenMM*, but could readily be adapted for use with simulations run with *Amber* or *GROMACS* (and maybe *CHARMM*).
+This example uses data from a simulation performed using *OpenMM*, but could readily be adapted for use with simulations run with *Amber* or *GROMACS* (and maybe *CHARMM*).

 ![Figure 1](Figure1.png)